Meshcapade/smplcodec/README.md

 # SMPL Codec

-SMPLCodec is a minimal pure-Python library that provides a standardized way to read and write SMPL(-H/-X) parameters of bodies and animations as `.smpl` files.
+SMPLCodec is a minimal pure-Python library that provides a standardized way to read and write SMPL(-H/-X) parameters of bodies and animations as `.smpl` files, and export meshcapde scenes as `.mcs` files.

 See the [SMPL Wiki](https://meshcapade.wiki/SMPL) for a general description of the model, and the [SMPL-X](https://smpl-x.is.tue.mpg.de/) project page and [GitHub](https://github.com/vchoutas/smplx) for model data and code for the most commonly used version.